Aghilan/admin-template/CRA.md

 Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
 We suggest the following approach:

-* Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
+* Create a new.js package that depends on the package you wish to customize, e.g. Bootstrap.
 * Add the necessary build steps to tweak the theme, and publish your package on npm.
 * Install your own theme npm package as a dependency of your app.